Wal-Mart - Grocery Wars Coming To A Town Near You

 While not a perfect indicator, it is interesting to view (legal) insider trading activity over a time period.
 Some investors believe there is a direct correlation to insider trading activity and the future stock performance.
 However, I generally don't think that insiders are that much better than the public in determining the direction of a stock.
 Many times, insiders exercise shares for a number of reasons, some of which have nothing to do with where they think the stock is headed.

-As you will note below, Walmart has had consistent and increasing insider sales.
+As you will note below, Wal-Mart has had consistent and increasing insider sales.
 However, the volume compared to their options outstanding are quite small.
 As such, the activity seen in these trades might (or might not) point to a stock reversal.

 Summary

-I am a frequent customer of both Amazon and Walmart.com and shop based on price and convenience.
+I am a frequent customer of both Amazon and Wal-Mart and shop based on price and convenience.
 From a consumer standpoint, I have no allegiance to either company (or anyone else in this space); I suspect I am not alone.
 As such, the company that gets my business on one particular order might not be the company that gets my business on the next.
 Overall, more competition is good for the consumer who should see great product availability, lower prices and (hopefully) better quality.

-While both Amazon and Walmart are super companies, looking at the technicals and fundamentals, I would prefer to be long a stock that is taking market share from an ecommerce company rather than an ecommerce company taking market share from a brick and mortar approach to selling groceries.
+While both Amazon and Wal-Mart are super companies, looking at the technicals and fundamentals, I would prefer to be long a stock that is taking market share from an ecommerce company rather than an ecommerce company taking market share from a brick and mortar approach to selling groceries.

 Additional Disclosure